idominikosgr/VibeKit-VDK-CLI-Hub/docs/MULTI_IDE_SUPPORT.md

 - **Custom Templates**: User-defined rule templates
 - **Integration Testing**: Automated testing across IDEs

-This multi-IDE approach ensures CodePilotRules Hub can serve the entire development community, not just Cursor users, while maintaining the quality and specificity that makes the rules effective.
+This multi-IDE approach ensures Vibe Coding Rules Hub can serve the entire development community, not just Cursor users, while maintaining the quality and specificity that makes the rules effective.